Long-Range Longitudinal Electric Wave in Vacuum Radiated by Electric Dipole: Part I: Theoretical Derivation

 which simplifies to old classical expression (\ref{eqn:current_time_old}) under assumption $\lambda \gg d$ taken for classical charge.
 This current, similar to its classical counterpart (\ref{eqn:current_time_old}), satisfies the charge conservation law for the upper charge.
-In effect (\ref{eqn:current_time}) represents AC current wave in space and in time, ``flowing'' or traveling in the direction of positive charge.
+In effect, (\ref{eqn:current_time}) represents AC current wave in space and in time, ``flowing'' or traveling in the direction of positive charge.
+As a result, here we consider traveling wave antenna (dipole).
+We decided to consider sine wave current because according to~\cite{balanis2005antenna} [page 163]: ``sine wave currents are more accurate representations of the current distribution of a wire antenna with arbitrary length''.
 Note also that we assume that electric current, or electricity, is traveling along the wire connecting the point charges at the speed $c$.
 This means that velocity factor of the wire connecting the point charges is taken to be 100\%.
 We note that the non-constant (time-varying) currents, similar to the one in (\ref{eqn:current_time}), are considered in almost any textbook about linear antenna theories or transmission line theories.
 For example, dipole antenna with standing wave current consisting of four traveling constant current waves was considered in \cite{zangwill2013modern}, triangular and sine standing wave currents in the small and finite dipole antenna were considered in \cite{balanis2005antenna}, sine wave current in linear antenna was considered in \cite{schwinger1998classical}.

 Next the vector potential needs to be evaluated

 here $\lrcurs$ is distance from current segment, which is being integrated, up to the point of observation of fields (see Fig. \ref{fig:dipole}), $z$ is integration variable, $-\frac{d}{2} \leq z \leq \frac{d}{2}$.
 For current segment we can write similar approximations as for the two point charge locations